grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Keep that fucking portable bilge pump ready though: if there's a small leak then some modest fuckin' heroics will be required of us."

-They could hear the _Gnat_ grinding against the mating collar of the _Prospect_, grating back and forth trying to find the docked position.
+At this point they could hear the _Gnat_ grinding against the mating collar of the _Prospect_, screeching metal-on-metal moving back and forth trying to find the docked position.
 And then there was the loud crunch of the two boats coming together.

 "Sound's like he's fuckin' on."
 Said Chips.
 "We wait til we get the OK from fuckin' Hemi though."

 Gregory nodded.

 They could feel the shuddering vibrations of the _Gnat's_ motor through the hull of the _Prospect_ for a few minutes, and then that died away as Shakes shut it down.
 A few moments later the _Prospect's_ motors shut down too.
-They heard Shakes bang out shave-and-a-haircut on the top hatch of the _Gnat_ --- below the still-closed bottom hatch of the _Prospect_ --- with one of his wrenches, and then it was quite silent til Hemi came crackling over the ship PA.
+They heard Shakes bang out a ringing shave-and-a-haircut on the top hatch of the _Gnat_ --- below the still-closed bottom hatch of the _Prospect_ --- with one of his wrenches, and then it was quite silent until Hemi came crackling over the ship PA.
 "OK Chips, open it up."

 Chips nodded to Gregory, and he reached down into the hatch well, and cranked open the sealing wheel.
 He pulled up the hatch and water steadily flooded up around their feet.
 Gregory jumped up, as if bitten.
 But Chips lay out flat on the grating, and reached her hand down into the pool of water.
-She felt along the welds until she could feel water pushing in.
+She felt along the welds until she could feel where the water was pushing in.

-"The welds are _mostly_ not totally fucking failing.
-But you can see it's leaking."
+"The welds are _mostly_, but not totally, fucking failing.
+You can see it's fuckin' leaking."
 Said Chips.
-"Get the fuckin' pump hooked up Gregory, and let's get as much of this fucking water out of here as fucking possible.
+"Get the pump hooked up Gregory, and let's get as much of this fucking water out of here as fast as fucking possible.
 Then I'll see if I can weld it decent fuckin' like."

-While Gregory got the hoses for the bilge pump connected, she got on the PA with Hemi.
-"We gotta fucking fix these shitty fuckin' welds or it'll flood the fucking _Gnat_ when we open its fuckin' hatch Hemi.
+While Gregory got the hoses for the bilge pump connected, Chips got on the PA with Hemi.
+"We gotta fucking fix these shitty fuckin' welds or it'll flood the fucking _Gnat_ when we open its fuckin' hatch, Hemi.
 Tell Shakes to sit fuckin' tight, and not to do a fuckin' thing."
 Hemi acknowledged, and she started putting her welding gear on.

 It was cold, frustrating, cramped work.
-But such had been all of Chips work on this trip, maybe her whole life.
+But such had been all of Chips work on this trip.
+Maybe her whole life, she reflected.
 She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired against her to bring her to this particular misery.

-Shakes' welds were horrifically ugly, like stitch work on a revivified 19th Century monster.
-Stopping the leaks required hammering metal sheet patches into place, and welding them until they didn't leak.
-Chips felt lucky when the leaking was starting to slow and she hadn't cut through the mating ring or the hull of the _Gnat_ and made the situation even worse.
+Shakes' welds were horrifically ugly, like stitch work on a revivified 19th Century cadaver.
+Stopping the leaks required hammering metal sheet patches into place, and welding them until they no longer leaked.
+Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.

-Eventually no more water seeped in though, and the pump sucked the last of the water out the well, leaving them looking at the recessed domed top hatch of the _Gnat_.
-The whole mess was holding, though Chips thought she would never want to test it at any depth deeper than they already were.
+Eventually Chips had welded enough patching material in place that the leak slowed to a seep, and then finally stopped altogether.
+The pump sucked the last of the water out the well, leaving them looking at the recessed domed top hatch of the _Gnat_.
+The whole mess was holding, though Chips hoped she would never have to test it at any depth deeper than they already were.

 Chips banged on the hatch with the end of the welding stick.
 "Eh Shakes ya fucker.
-You can open this fucker up now."
+You can open this fuckin' thing up now."
 She yelled into the empty metal well, her voice bouncing the curses back at her.
 There was the sound of the rusty sealing gears squeaking open and the hatch lifted up.

 Shakes was grinning up at them as residual water dripped down on him.
 "Who's a fuckin' anglerfish now, eh motherfuckers?"

-"Don't touch them fucking welds when ya come through, the fuckers are still fuckin' hot."
+"Don't touch them fucking welds when ya come through, the fuckers are still hellish fuckin' hot."

-Shakes put his arms up through the hatch hole, found a place to grab that wasn't warm from welding, lifted his foot to some footing in the sail of the _Gnat_, and stepped up into the _Prospect_.
+Shakes put his arms up through the hatch hole, found a place to grab that wasn't warm from welding, lifted his foot to some protruding bit of steel in the sail of the _Gnat_, and stepped up into the _Prospect_.
 Gregory pushed the ship intercom button and told Hemi they had Shakes aboard.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Right. _Now_ the hard part."
 Said Hemi over the intercom.
 Then got on the ship PA, and asked everyone to meet him down at the hatch to the _Gnat_.